What is myrtle rust?

 What plants are most at risk?

-As 2019, the most susceptible native myrtle species in New Zealand is ramarama, also known as bubble leaf (Lophomyrtus bullata and its hybrids).
+• Lophomyrtus bullata, Ramarama - this is a highly susceptible native myrtle species, also known as bubble leaf (Lophomyrtus bullata and its hybrids).
 This attractive native species is used widely in large-scale plantings as well as in residential and commercial hedging, where the dense young growth that results from repeated pruning may help to create an ideal environment for the fungus to rapidly grow and spread.
-Relatively high levels of infection have also been found in Metrosideros species (pōhutukawa and a range of related hybrids).

 Myrtle rust and affected plants at different stages of the disease